Skip to main content

 Module description

-This module introduces laboratory, field and analytical skills used by scientists to understand the natural world.
-Compulsory for all students on the course, it will introduce you to the different scientific methods used in psychology, bioscience, earth science and astronomy, and will equip you with the practical skills and confidence to pursue further study across a range of scientific disciplines.
+In this module we introduce you to the laboratory, field and analytical skills used by scientists to understand the natural world.
+You will learn the different scientific methods used in psychology, bioscience, earth science and astronomy, and be equipped with the practical skills and confidence to pursue further study across a range of scientific disciplines.
 Content includes a mixture of computer, laboratory and field-based exercises by a team of subject-specialist lecturers.

 Learning objectives